Menu

 Each of the following requirements must be met to submit a complaint:

-- The claim must be filed in a timely manner.
+• The claim must be filed in a timely manner.

-- If you have received a materially different item, you must contact the merchant within seven (7) days of receipt to request return information.
+• If you have received a materially different item, you must contact the merchant within seven (7) days of receipt to request return information.

-- If your item becomes defective more than 30 days past the shipment date and it is under warranty, you must contact the manufacturer for repair or replacement.
+• If your item becomes defective more than 30 days past the shipment date and it is under warranty, you must contact the manufacturer for repair or replacement.

-- You must provide the required information on the claim form.
+• You must provide the required information on the claim form.

 How much coverage will buyers receive?

 Under the Amazon Pay A-to-z Guarantee, buyers who use Amazon Pay for qualified purchases of physical goods are eligible to receive up to 2,500 USD of the purchase price, including shipping charges.
-For other items and services, you can submit a claim seeking our assistance to resolve your dispute with the merchant, but you will not be eligible to receive a refund of any part of the purchase price.
+For other items and services, you can submit a claim seeking our assistance to resolve your dispute with the merchant, but you won't be eligible to receive a refund of any part of the purchase price.

 How do I submit a complaint?